jkjung-avt/tensorrt_demos/README.md

    $ sudo pip3 install onnx==1.4.1
    ```

 3. Download the pre-trained YOLOv3 COCO models and convert the targeted model to ONNX and then to TensorRT engine.
-This demo supports 5 models: "yolov3-tiny-288", "yolov3-tiny-416",  "yolov3-288", "yolov3-416", and "yolov3-608".  **NOTE: I'm not sure whether my implementation of the "yolov3-tiny-288" and "yolov3-tiny-416" models is correct.
-They are for reference only.**
+This demo supports 5 models: "yolov3-tiny-288", "yolov3-tiny-416", "yolov3-288", "yolov3-416", and "yolov3-608".
+In addition, the code should also work for custom YOLOv3 models, or even models with different width and height for the input, e.g. yolov3-416x256.
+Refer to my [TensorRT YOLOv3 For Custom Trained Models](https://jkjung-avt.github.io/trt-yolov3-custom/) blog post for more information.

    I use "yolov3-416" as example below.